jenboyles/protein_function_classifier/README.md

 **File Name**|**File Order**|**File Description**
 :-----:|:-----:|:-----:
-README.md|1|The README file contains the executive summary and overview of the project as a whole. data|2|File directory contains all of the data used in the notebooks. data-cleaning.ipynb|3|Contains the data cleaning and class creation sections of the project. protein-eda.ipynb|4|Contains all exploratory data analysis done on the dataset. colab-modeling-rnn.ipynb|5|Contains all iterations of recurrent neural net models trained on the imbalanced data. oversample_model_rnn.ipynb|6|Contains all iterations of recurrent neural net models trained on oversampled data. images|7|A directory containing images of scores from the final production model and data analysis visualizations used in the executive summary. capstone_presentation.pdf|8|A pdf containing the powerpoint slides used during project presentation. capstone_streamlit.py|9|Python script for creating model demo to use during the presentation. rnn_model_sampled_2.h5|10|The saved model architecture and weights for use in the streamlit script. requirements.txt|11|The package requirements needed to read the notebooks.
+README.md|1|The README file contains the executive summary and overview of the project as a whole. data-cleaning.ipynb|2|Contains the data cleaning and class creation sections of the project. protein-eda.ipynb|3|Contains all exploratory data analysis done on the dataset. colab-modeling-rnn.ipynb|4|Contains all iterations of recurrent neural net models trained on the imbalanced data. oversample_model_rnn.ipynb|5|Contains all iterations of recurrent neural net models trained on oversampled data. images|6|A directory containing images of scores from the final production model and data analysis visualizations used in the executive summary. capstone_presentation.pdf|7|A pdf containing the powerpoint slides used during project presentation. capstone_streamlit.py|8|Python script for creating model demo to use during the presentation. rnn_model_sampled_2.h5|9|The saved model architecture and weights for use in the streamlit script. requirements.txt|10|The package requirements needed to read the notebooks.

 #### The Problem